First Russian circumnavigation: Brazil (December 1803 — February 1804)

-Following the example of Laperouse, Krusenstern entered Brazil through the port Florianópolis that, compared to Rio de Janeiro, had softer climate, freshwater, cheaper food prices and cheaper tariffs.
-On December 21, the sloops entered the strait separating the island from the mainland and moored off at Santa Cruz fortress.
-The governor's residence was in 9¾ nautical miles from the place of anchorage.
-Joaquim Xavier Curado warmly welcomed Rezanov, Krusenstern and Lisyansky.
-In addition to assigning Portuguese officials to the sloops, all the necessary preparations were made on both ships, including chopping wood since due to high humidity the Russian crew experienced difficulties with physical work.
-Ambassador Rezanov and his retinue stayed with the governor while Horner was allowed to set up his observatory on Atomiris island where he immediately started recording the observations.
+Following the example of Laperouse, Krusenstern entered Brazil through the port Florianópolis, which, compared to Rio de Janeiro, had a softer climate, freshwater, and cheaper food and tariffs.
+On December 21, the sloops moored off at Santa Cruz fortress.
+Governor Joaquim Xavier Curado warmly welcomed Rezanov, Krusenstern, and Lisyansky.
+In addition to assigning Portuguese officials to the sloops, all the necessary preparations were made on both ships, including chopping wood for the crew.
+Ambassador Rezanov and his retinue stayed with the governor while Horner was allowed to set up his observatory on Atomiris island.

-The main problem that held the expedition in Brazil for a long time was replacement work of Nevas fore and mainmast.
-In addition to that, from December 26, 1803, to January 22, 1804, the main grotto was also replaced.
-During that time, vessel was unloaded, pulled ashore, and thoroughly caulked.
-Rotten boards and fairleads in the sides and decks were replaced as well.
-Suitable mahogany was found in the island's forests, but it was very difficult to deliver it to the harbour for processing.
-Overall, it cost around 1300 piastres, including 1000 piastres issued to pay for the work of the Portuguese "mastmaker".
-At the same time, the crews were saved from the onset of gastric diseases due to the fact that instead of water they consumed tea and weak grog.
+The Neva's fore and mainmast and the main grotto were replaced in Brazil.
+The vessel was unloaded, pulled ashore, and thoroughly caulked.
+Suitable mahogany was found in the island's forests, but it was challenging to deliver it to the harbour for processing.
+Overall, repairs cost around 1,300 piastres.